keshiki808/jquery-rates/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Create an html tag and add an ID to target the element like in the following example: <br/>
+1. After following the installation steps, create an html tag and add an ID to target the element like in the following example: <br/>
 ![sample1](https://user-images.githubusercontent.com/84114638/143790472-ea4792e9-841a-4a3f-9bbd-4d5c08fb0d43.png)
 2. In the scripts tag of your html file or the external .js script file, call the .rates method on the element where you want to generate the rating system.<br/>
 ![image](https://user-images.githubusercontent.com/84114638/144529192-781a4974-6a12-429e-b5a0-4267e1bbe74d.png)